Five Facts About NJ Custody Laws

 Child custody represents one of the more complex and highly contested elements of many divorce cases.
-With that in mind, it is important for a person contemplating ending a marriage to have a basic understanding of the five most essential facts about child custody.
+With that in mind, it is important for a person contemplating ending a marriage to have a basic understanding of the five most essential facts about NJ custody laws.
 You should consult an experienced New Jersey child custody lawyer.

-Two Different Types of Custody Under NJ Child Custody Laws
+Two Different Types of Custody Under NJ Custody Laws

 There are two different types of custody: physical and legal.
 Physical custody represents the legal ability of a parent to maintain a residence for a minor child.
 Legal custody is the right of a parent to make major life decisions on behalf of a minor child.
 Major life decisions refer to significant matters that include healthcare, religion, and education.

 Joint Versus Sole Custody Under Child Custody Laws in New Jersey